DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-06-improving-the-course-summary-examples-guidance-page.md

 We also:

-- changed the two course summary examples
+- changed the 2 course summary examples
 - added more information about why they are good examples

 ## Future considerations